-3.8.2 In some instances, these allocations will need to be agreed with the Coordinators of adjoining regions who may share the same block.
-It is possible, if necessary, to transfer blocks of numbers from one region to another, with the agreement of the relevant Regional Coordinators and the NCWG CSPCWG-Chairman.

-3.8.3 When a Producer replaces an existing INT International chart by a new INT International chart (i.e. that is, one where the area covered has changed significantly) then a new INT number should be allocated by the Regional Coordinator.
+- 3.8.2 In some instances, these allocations will need to be agreed with the Coordinators of adjoining regions who may share the same block.
+It is possible, if necessary, to transfer blocks of numbers from one region to another, with the agreement of the relevant Regional Coordinators and the NCWG CSPCWC Chairman. - 3.8.3 When a Producer replaces an existing INT International chart by a new INT International chart (i.e. that is, one where the area covered has changed significantly, see S-4 B-601.3) then a new INT number should be allocated by the Regional Coordinator.
 The old INT number should preferably not be re-used for at least five years.

-3.9 Draft Schemes.
-A first draft of any new or amended INT chart scheme should be prepared.
+3.9.1 A first draft of any new or amended the-INT chart scheme should be prepared.
 Indexes should be drawn on a large enough scale to show clearly where the proposed chart limits intersect coastline detail.
 These indexes should be accompanied by a list of chart numbers, together with the chart scales, geographical limits and inner neat-line dimensions.
 Where proposed INT charts correspond to existing national charts, this should be indicated.
-In some complex cases, explanatory notes of how particular charts sheets were schemed should be included.
+In some complex cases, explanatory notes of how particular charts eheets were schemed should be included.